 3. Opt for online trip-planning resources.
 Maps and park tips for smart phones are more sophisticated than ever.
 Many apps do not require cell service to use, such as those created by NPCA corporate partner Chimani.
 If you do choose paper maps and newsletters you won’t need after you leave, give them to friends you’ve inspired to take their own park trip.

 4. Skip the straw.
 Americans use 500 million plastic drinking straws per day.
 Like plastic bottles, people use straws just once and put them in the trash mere minutes after unwrapping them.
 So often, using a straw is a reflexive act, something we are simply accustomed to doing without thinking much about it.
-Dare to sip your drink without one, even if a waitress or check-out attendant offers it.
+Dare to sip your drink without one, even if a server or check-out attendant offers it.

 Next Steps for the Three Pilot Parks